antar19lina/WEB-VULN-SCAN/README.md

 npm install

 # Step 2: Start the development server
 npm run dev

-####!!!!!!
+⚠️ Disclaimer

+🚨 Only use this tool on URLs you have explicit permission to test.

+❗!!!!!!
 ONLY USE FOR THE URLS YOU HAVE PERMISSION TO TEST OR PRACTICE , SCANS GET BLOCKED FOR PUBLICALLY RESTRICTED WEBSITES LIKE FACEBOOK , INSTAGRAM etc .
-For such scans you can use nuclei or bufferfuzzer etc . !!!!! ####
+For such scans you can use nuclei or bufferfuzzer etc . !!!!! ❗####

+❌ Scanning publicly restricted targets such as Instagram, Facebook, etc. is forbidden.
+✅ This tool is strictly for educational and authorized security testing purposes.